PacLII Home | Databases | WorldLII | Search | Feedback

 (b) is convicted of an offence inside or outside Vanuatu that is listed under subsection 27(2) of the Leadership Code Act [CAP 240]; or

-(c) is convicted by a competent Court of Law for ces other ther than those under paragraph 27(2)( the the Leadership Code Act [CAP 240]; or
+(c) is convicted by a competent Court of Law for offences other than those under paragraph 27(2)(b) of the Leadership Code Act [CAP 240]; or

 (f) releases a sensitive information to the media without obtaining authorization from the Director General; or